(measure: points; Source: The Heritage Foundation)

-For that indicator, The Heritage Foundation provides data for South Korea from 1995 to 2017.
-The average value for South Korea during that period was 80 points with a minumum of 70 points in 1995 and a maximum of 94 points in 2012.
+For that indicator, we provide data for South Korea from 1995 to 2021.
+The average value for South Korea during that period was 82 points with a minimum of 70 points in 1995 and a maximum of 94 points in 2012.

 The Business Freedom index for South Korea from The Heritage Foundation measures the ability to start, operate, and close a business.
 It reflects the overall burden of regulations and the efficiency of the government of South Korea in the regulatory process.

 Definition: The Business freedom index is based on 10 indicators, using data from the World Bank’s Doing Business study: Starting a business-procedures (number), time (days), cost (% of income per capita), and minimum capital (% of income per capita); Obtaining a license—procedures (number), time (days), and cost (% of income per capita); Closing a business—time (years), cost (% of estate), and recovery rate (cents on the dollar).